ongov/ontario-design-system/COMMIT-GUIDELINES.md

 The two relevant prefixes are `fix` and `feat`.
 Commits with these prefixes should have clean messages about what they are fixing or what feature is being added, respectively.
 Each commit specifies the weight and impact of the commit on the project.

-Commits prefixed with `fix` are considered bug fixes, and so they are deemed to have little impact on the project, are backwards compatible with the previous version, and aren't going to cause any breaking changes.
-These commits trigger a patch version to be generated, which is a version increment of `0.0.1` in the semantic versioning scheme.
+Commits prefixed with `fix` are considered bug fixes.
+They are deemed to have little impact on the project, are backward-compatible with the previous version, and do not cause any breaking changes.
+These commits trigger a patch version increment of 0.0.1 in the semantic versioning scheme.

 Commits prefixed with `feat` are considered features, which introduce new functionality into the project, such as a new component, new style change, or other significant change.
-These commits are backwards compatible as well and trigger a version increment of `0.1.0`.
+These commits are backward-compatible as well and trigger a version increment of `0.1.0`.

 Not every commit needs to start with `fix` or `feat` within a branch, only the ones that have changes worth calling out in our `CHANGELOG.md` file.
 See [Non `feat` or `fix` commit prefixes](#non-feat-or-fix-commit-prefixes) for more information.